Are electric dog fences cruel or kind?

 Owners point to the positive aspects of electric dog fences, such as their flexibility, effectiveness, and affordable price.
-The majority of owners who choose to purchase and install an electric pet fence are those for whom a physical fence has previously failed or would pose a problem due to planning restrictions or simply cost.
+The majority of owners who choose to install an electric pet fence are those for whom a physical fence has previously failed.
+It may be that installing a traditional fence would pose a problem due to planning restrictions or simply cost.

 How does the pet learn to use the fence?

 As part of the installation process, the pet receives professional training.
-By using some visual markers in conjunction with the warming beep and impulse he quickly learns how not to go too close to the boundary.
+Using some visual markers in conjunction with the warming beep and impulse he quickly learns not to go too close to the boundary.
 The majority of customer’s report that their pet rarely received so much as a warning beep after their initial training.

-If installed and handled properly, a wired electric dog fence can work wonders in containing your dog in a safe area where it can enjoy plenty of freedom, making it an affordable and humane option.
+If installed and handled correctly, a wired electric dog fence can work wonders in containing your dog.
+Your pet is kept safe and is able to enjoy plenty of freedom, making it an affordable and humane option.
 It also provides great peace-of-mind to you, the loving owner.
 You can rest assured that your pet is safe – no more worrying about them running off, or getting onto the road.
 With a DogFence system, you get all the benefits of leaving them to roam without the associated worry.